 How It Works

-Pure performance-based SEO remains uncommon in ecommerce, but hybrid models with base retainers and performance bonuses are gaining traction.
-Most agencies avoid it because even strong execution cannot guarantee results if the site has technical debt, low-converting product pages, or external factors like supply chain disruptions.
+Pure performance-based SEO services remain uncommon in ecommerce.
+Most agencies avoid them because even strong execution cannot guarantee results if the site has technical debt, low-converting product pages, or external factors like supply chain disruptions.
 These variables fall outside the agency’s control but directly affect success.

 Instead, a more realistic option is a hybrid model.
-Instead of going all-in on performance, the client pays a base monthly retainer to cover essentials like technical work, reporting, and strategic planning, with performance bonuses tied to specific KPIs.
+Rather than going all-in on performance, the client pays a base monthly retainer to cover essentials like technical work, reporting, and strategic planning, with performance bonuses tied to specific KPIs.
 This allows both sides to share responsibility and align incentives without putting either party at a disadvantage.

 So, performance-based models rely on clear, trackable KPIs.
-However, not all metrics reflect real business value.
-Here are the most common ones, and what to watch out for in each case.
+Here are the most common ones, and what to watch out for in each case:

 Pros and Cons